Appeals - Statutory flexible working requests

 Bringing a companion

 There's no legal right to be accompanied to a flexible working request meeting.
-However, as an employer you should follow a reasonable procedure.
+However, as an employer, you should allow this if an employee makes a reasonable request.

-In some circumstances, it might be reasonable for the employee to ask to bring someone else.
-For example, under discrimination law employers must make reasonable adjustments for disabled employees.
+In some circumstances, you might have a legal obligation to allow a companion.
+Under discrimination law employers must make reasonable adjustments for disabled employees.
 This might mean allowing a support worker or someone with knowledge of the disability to attend.

 The companion's role is to support the employee.
 They can take notes for the employee, but should not represent the employee or speak on their behalf.